hypriot/cluster-lab/README.md

 ## How to run

-### Hardware Requirements
+### Requirements

 - At least two Raspberry Pi's 1 or 2 (all models with a network interface will work, i.e. **B** or **B+**), and for each
   - Power supply
   - MicroSD card
   - Network cable
-- A network switch that is somehow connected to the Internet.
-This network switch must not filter IEEE 802.1Q VLAN flags out of network packets.
+- **A network switch that is somehow connected to the Internet, such that all Raspberry Pi's have Internet access as well.** This network switch must not filter IEEE 802.1Q VLAN flags out of network packets.
 NB!
-This features is often also provided by low costs switches

-You can test this by building a cluster of two nodes.
+This features is often also provided by low costs switches.
+You can test if your Router supports VLAN by building a cluster of two nodes.
 On the node you started second, execute `ping 192.168.200.1`.
 If this ping fails, but you can login into the first node via SSH, your switch probably filters VLAN flags and is therefore not suitable for this cluster lab.

 ### Option 1: Flash SD card image and boot each nodes from it